janstarke/evtxgrep/README.md

 Optional arguments:
-  -h,--help             Show this help message and exit -I,--id ID            pattern used to filter event ids -D,--data DATA        pattern to search for in the data section
+  -h,--help             Show this help message and exit -X,--xml              use XML format instead of JSON -D,--data DATA        pattern to search for in the data section -I,--id ID            pattern used to filter event ids
 ```